CS-Morgan/SeniorProject25-26/README.md

 ### Use LINQPad 8 to explore your data and build Linq queries
-Download and install [LINQPad 8](https://www.linqpad.net/) (sorry, Windows only).
+Download and install [LINQPad 8](https://www.linqpad.net/) Now available for Windows and MAC OS.

 Make sure your project has built, then open LINQPad and click `Add connection`.
-Select the radio button for "Use a typed data context from your own assembly" and choose "EntityFramework Core (3.x -> 7.x)".
+Select the radio button for "Use a typed data context from your own assembly" and choose "EntityFramework Core (9.0)".
 Click Next.
-Click Browse for the "Path to Custom Assembly" and go find your applications `.dll`  For this example it is in the bin folder of your applications source at `bin\Debug\net6.0\Sample.dll`.
+Click Browse for the "Path to Custom Assembly" and go find your applications `.dll`  For this example it is in the bin folder of your applications source at `bin\Debug\net9.0\Sample.dll`.
 After the dialog finds your DbContext class and populates the second text field, choose "Via a constructor that accepts a DbContextOptions<>" from the "How should LINQPad instantiate your DbContext?".
 Click Test and hopefully it shows you that it can connect to the database through your applications code.

 [How to use Linq in C#](https://learn.microsoft.com/en-us/dotnet/csharp/linq/)